gi0cann/gi0cann.github.io/content/posts/mobilehackinglab_strings.md

 ```

 Looking at the code we can see that we need the following in order to launch `Activity2`:
-- Set the `UUU0133` value in the `DAD4` shared preferences to the value of returned by the method `cd` which returns the current date in the `dd/MM/yyyy` format.
+1. Set the `UUU0133` value in the `DAD4` shared preferences to the value returned by the method `cd` which returns the current date in the `dd/MM/yyyy` format.
-- Decrypt `bqGrDKdQ8zo26HflRsGvVA==` with the provided key `your_secret_key_1234567890123456`.
+2. Decrypt `bqGrDKdQ8zo26HflRsGvVA==` with the provided key `your_secret_key_1234567890123456`.
-- Base64 the decrypted value and use it as the last fragment of our data URI. `mhl://data/<decrypted base64 encrypted value here.>`
+3. Base64 encode the decrypted value and use it as the last fragment of our data URI. `mhl://data/<decrypted base64 encrypted value here.>`
-- Use the data URI to launch `Activity2`.
-This will execute the getflag native function that will store the flag in memory.
+4. Use the data URI to launch `Activity2`.
+This will execute the `getflag` native function that will store the flag in memory.
-- Scan the application memory to dump flag.
+5. Scan the application memory to dump flag.

 ## Creating the `DAD4` sharedPreferences.

-Looking at MainActivity code we can that method KLOW does exactly what we need.
+Looking at MainActivity code we can see that method KLOW does exactly what we need to create the required shared preferences.
 ```java
 public final void KLOW() {
     SharedPreferences sharedPreferences = getSharedPreferences("DAD4", 0);